scottaohara/accessibility_interview_questions/README.md

 - Why shouldn't you only rely on visual styling to indicate state?
 - What are some issues with carousels?
 - What are some design considerations for supporting text resize/zoom on web?
 Mobile apps?
+- In what ways can the CSS `display` property affect the accessibility of a document?

 ## Technical